The Mac binary builds of OpenModelica were discontinued after version 1.16

 The reason for that is that maintaining the MacOS version of OpenModelica requires much greater effort than the Windows and Linux versions.
 Newer MacOS versions are often incompatible with older ones, for example requiring new C++ standard library implementation, which is a problem for us because we rely on many open-source libraries and not all of them are readily updated, so we often end up in deadlock situations where we cannot actually compile OpenModelica for newer versions of MacOS.

 Considering our limited resources, and the much lower number of downloads of MacOS builds, we had to take this decision, because the MacOS version kept breaking all the time and we simply do not have the resource to keep it fully functional.

-Note that starting from version 1.20.0-dev OpenModelica can be compiled again from sources on M1 and x86 Macs.
-Follow this howto!
+Starting from version 1.20.0-dev OpenModelica can be compiled again from sources on M1 and x86 Macs.
+Follow this howto.

 Consider however that this version is now starting to be seriously obsolete.

 Note: OMNotebook does not work properly on OSX because the qt event system is different on OSX than on Linux/Windows, making the application crash when loading too large notebooks.